NigarValikhanova/Self-Learning/README.md

 I Love Elgun SO DAMN MUCH
 I dont want to delete this code
 But I have to
+Anyway, I can handle this problem very well i guess
 # My-Work

 <h4> 24.10.2023 </h4>